Containerpak/cpak/README.md

 Dependencies' exports (binaries and desktop entries) are then made available to the application, so that it can use them.

-##### Future dependencies
+##### Addons

-Future dependencies are applications that the application could depend on in the future, but that are not required at the moment.
-Future dependencies are not installed, but are listed in the manifest so that the user can install them manually if needed.
+Addons are optional features that the application supports, and that can be installed alongside the application.
+Those are other cpak applications that provide additional features to the application, and that can be installed separately.

-For example, if an application depends on an IDE, but the user does not want to install it, the IDE can be listed as a future dependency, so that the user can install it later if needed, and choose which one to install.
+For example, if an application depends on an IDE, but the user does not want to install it, the IDE can be listed as an addition, so that the user can install it later if needed, and choose which one to install.